 Specifically, the [NHERI at FIU Wall of Wind facility] ---- (please add your own contributions here…) provides [a 12-fan wind tunnel] and staff expertise for investigating [effects of climate change

 The NHERI at UC Davis Centrifuge Facility provides access to a 9-m radius centrifuge for hypergravity experimentation and scaled modeling of geotechnical, lifeline, and coastal infrastructure subjected to windstorm, flood, landslide, and other loadings exacerbated by climate change.
 The large model sizes that are possible on the 9 m centrifuge enable the holistic levels of detail necessary for evaluating emerging strategies to improve sustainability, including alternative infrastructure configurations and novel remediation methods.

+The NHERI EF at Oregon State University (NSF 2037914) provides researchers access and experimental equipment and staff support to two unique hydraulic facilities -- the Large Wave Flume and Directional Wave Basin – for coastal studies related to the impacts of climate change, including hurricane surge and waves, on the built and natural environment.
+(POC: pedro.lomonaco@oregonstate.edu)